 The Central House Lavapies is a fresh new hostel located between the central Madrid neighborhoods of Lavapies and La Latina, just a few blocks from El Rastro, Madrid’s famed Sunday flea market.
 Plaza Mayor and San Miguel Market, Puerta del Sol, Reina Sofia Museum, Royal Palace, and Puerta de Toledo are all within walking distance of the hostel.

-They provide accommodations that are tailored to you and your travel style, including private rooms for families or couples and big, fully furnished shared dormitories (female, male, and mixed) for solo or group travelers.
+They provide accommodations that are tailored to you and your travel style, including private rooms for families or couples and big, fully furnished shared dormitories (female, male, and mixed) for solo travellers or group travellers.
 If you want a lot of space to sleep, they offer Premium dormitories with bigger mattresses.
 There are en-suite bathrooms for every room.

 Barbieri Sol Hostel